Dear Criminal Justice 2014 graduates,

 In security, you will be called a Mall Cop, a Flashlight Cop, a Guard, or worse.
 It will be assumed you have no power, no education, no sense, and no pride.
 In prison, people will call you a Guard, a Screw, or worse.
 It will be assumed you have no education, little sense, and no pride.
 People will believe you are torturing inmates and persons in custody.
 Off duty, someone will always approach you and have to tell you about the time they were (unfairly) arrested and (unjustly) treated.

 Get used to jokes abut handcuffs, donuts, weight, and IQ.
 They will tell them as if it is the first time you have heard them.
 Get used to freaking out certain family members.
 Get used to dates who want to go out for the wrong reasons.

 You will find one officer’s actions will reflect on all, and good news rarely make the news.
 If an officer shoots an unarmed citizen, it will make the news and the public will see you as racist, or sexist, or homophobic, or just plain out of control.

 So why are you going into this business?

 You can shape history.
 On June 17, 1972 a security guard at the Watergate Complex noticed tape covering some door latches and called the police.
-Eventually, President Richard Nixon resigned as a result.
+President Richard Nixon resigned as a result of this find.
 A “flashlight cop’s” actions brought down the most powerful man in the country.

 You ensure people’s freedoms and rights, the most precious things we have in the United States, are safe.
 You will report illegal activity by fellow officers, you will listen to both sides in an argument and make the best decision, you will enforce the law and use discretion.
 A well-written report and honest work will ensure a child predator will never harm another child.
 An open ear can stop prison violence against your coworkers.